Submarine rescue: History

 The original strategy for surviving a submarine accident was to escape.
-The first escape systems were based on mining breathing apparatus, which were a primitive form of rebreather using a soda-lime scrubber.
+The first escape systems were based on a mining breathing apparatus, which was a primitive form of rebreather using a soda-lime scrubber.
 The system used in the first escape from a sunk submarine was the German Dräger breathing apparatus, used when the submarine U3 sank in 1911.
-Similar systems such as the Royal Navy's Davis Submerged Escape Apparatus were adopted by the Royal Navy in 1929 and the Momsen lung by the United States Navy until 1957.
+Similar systems, such as the Royal Navy's Davis Submerged Escape Apparatus, and the United States Navy's Momsen lung, were adopted soon after.
 In 1946 an investigation by the RN found that there was no difference in survival rate between using an escape apparatus and an unaided ascent, so the free ascent was officially adopted.
-Free ascent required the submariner to keep an open airway throughout the ascent to avoid lung overpressure injury due to expansion with decreasing ambient pressure.
+Free ascent required the submariner to keep an open airway throughout the ascent to avoid lung overpressure injury due to air expansion with decreasing ambient pressure.

-The USN adopted the Steinke hood in 1962, which is a hood with a transparent viewport attached to a life jacket, which allowed the user to rebreath air trapped in the hood during the ascent.
-Free ascent and the Steinke hood were simple, but provided no environmental protection once the submariner surfaced, and many submariners in the HMS Truculent and Komsomolets incidents died at the surface of hypothermia, heart failure or drowning.
-During the 1990s most of the world’s navies using submarines replaced their escape systems with the British Submarine Escape Immersion Equipment or a variation on this theme.
+The USN adopted the Steinke hood in 1962, which is a hood with a transparent viewport attached to a life jacket, which allowed the user to rebreathe air trapped in the hood during the ascent.
+Free ascent and the Steinke hood were simple, but provided no environmental protection once the submariner surfaced, and many submariners in the HMS Truculent and Komsomolets incidents died at the ocean's surface due to hypothermia, heart failure, or drowning.
+During the 1990s most of the world’s navies using submarines replaced their escape systems with the British Submarine Escape Immersion Equipment, or a variation.
 The SEIE is rated for escape from 185m, covers the user completely, and provides thermal protection and integral flotation that can be linked to other units on the surface.

 Some rescues involving recovering the whole submarine to the surface were made, but this required ideal conditions, and more often failed.
 The successful USS Squalus rescue using the McCann Rescue Chamber in 1939 showed that deep rescue is possible, and provided a redirection in survival strategy thinking.

-Built in escape pods have been investigated by the Russian Navy, and were considered by the US Navy before they decided on a system of deep submergence rescue vehicles which entered service during the 1970s.
-These were small manned submarines which could be carried by another submarine, and deployed underwater, making them largely unaffected by surface weather conditions.
+Built-in escape pods have been investigated by the Russian Navy, and were considered by the US Navy before they decided on a system of deep submergence rescue vehicles which entered service during the 1970s.
+These were small crewed submarines which could be carried by another submarine, and deployed underwater, making them largely unaffected by surface weather conditions.
 The first models for the USN could carry 24 survivors. and could be airlifted to a port near to the disabled submarine and mounted on a compatible submarine vessel of opportunity.

 Other navies followed this example and developed their own portable rescue capabilities.
 The Royal Navy’s LR5 Submarine Rescue Vehicle uses a surface vessel of opportunity as the base of operations, and operates in conjunction with the Submarine Parachute Assistance Group and the Scorpio ROV.
 The SPAG team are set up to parachute into the water at the location of the incident along with air-dropped equipment pods containing rigid-hulled inflatable boats, life rafts, food, water and medical supplies to support survivors evacuating the sunken submarine.